 Surgical Smoke, the Perioperative Environment, and Occupational Health

 The potential risk of infection or irritation from respirable particles is not the only negative impact associated with these plumes.
 Surgical smoke obstructs the line of sight, especially in laparoscopic procedures that yield high concentrations of smaller particles1,2.
 For many in perioperative care, the pungent odor is the most distressing characteristic of surgical smoke.
 Ms. Albrecht elaborates, “The smell, depending on tissue, can be nauseating.
 We obviously always wear masks, but those aren’t made for respiratory protection, much less anti-nausea.”
-As shown above, these conditions are also detrimental to the safety and efficacy of patient care because they create distractions in the OR.“Having a smoke evac system would be a tremendous improvement if only in terms of OR personnel comfort, and I definitely believe it would do our lungs good,” confirms Ms. Albrecht.
+As shown above, these conditions are also detrimental to the safety and efficacy of patient care because they create distractions in the OR.“Having a smoke evacuation system would be a tremendous improvement if only in terms of OR personnel comfort, and I definitely believe it would do our lungs good,” confirms Ms. Albrecht.

 Awareness, Compliance, Intervention and Prevention

-Although debates about the specific impacts of surgical smoke persist, healthcare professionals can make several useful and actionable inferences from existing literature, such as
+Although debates about the specific impacts of surgical smoke persist, healthcare professionals can make several useful and actionable inferences from existing literature, such as:

 - The lack of awareness about the dangers of surgical smoke is evidenced by the lack of educational resources and training.
 This results in low compliance with recommended procedures for evacuating smoke from the OR 9.